 The most obvious downside is the asking price.
 There’s no getting around it, the Revolution isn’t cheap.

-If you do have the budget for it, the Revolution is the only piece of fitness equipment you’ll need.
-It provides a full body strengthening workout as well as cardio rowing.
+If you do have the budget for it, the Revolution is likely the only piece of fitness equipment you’ll need as it’s well-equipped to provide a full body strengthening workout as well as cardio rowing.

 And being able to switch rapidly between exercises makes it possible to do circuit training as well.